Natural Happiness –

 Alan has since created a 70-acre conservation woodland, an acre of organic garden in his hometown, founded a community food security project, and runs workshops on personal resilience and adapting to climate change.

-For more about Alan’s planned fourth book, Grow your own Happiness, click here.
+For more about Alan’s planned fourth book, Natural Happiness: Use organic gardening skills to cultivate yourself, click here.

 For further reading on the Natural Happiness way, click here.